ersachingupta11/Flora-NET/README.md

 # Title
-Integrating Dual Coordinate Attention with Adaptive Kernel Based Convolution Network for Medicinal Flower Identification
+Integrating Dual Coordinate Attention with Adaptive Kernel-Based Convolution Network for Medicinal Flower Identification

 # Problem Description
-Medicinal flowers are vital part in the several domains like healthcare, cosmmetics, and many more.
-Accurate Classification of the medicinal flower is necessary to develop the precise herbs for disease ailments.
-Several deep learning methods have been deployed for classification but they fails to capture the long-range dependencies of the feature maps and hierarchical feature maps among the flora-images.
+Medicinal flowers are a vital part of several domains like healthcare, cosmetics, and many more.
+Accurate classification of medicinal flowers is necessary to develop precise herbs for disease ailments.
+Several deep learning methods have been deployed for classification, but they fail to capture the long-range dependencies of the feature maps and hierarchical feature maps among the flora-images.

 # Proposed Study
-The proposed Flora-NET contains the three phases: Data-processing where the images have been uniformly resized to 224 x 224 followed by the conventional image augmentation methods.
+The proposed Flora-NET contains three phases: Data-processing, where the images have been uniformly resized to 224 x 224, followed by the conventional image augmentation methods.
 The second phase includes the DCAFE and inv-FR modules for better feature extraction and refinement.
 The third phase contains the classification module for flower identification.

 # Result
-The proposed Flora-NET method has been trained and tested on two publicly avaiable flower datasets: Urban Street and Medicinal Flower Blossom datasets.
-The results affirmed that the proposed method overshadows the exisiting methods for precise medicinal flower classification.
+The proposed Flora-NET method has been trained and tested on two publicly available flower datasets: Urban Street and Medicinal Flower Blossom datasets.
+The results affirmed that the proposed method overshadows the existing methods for precise medicinal flower classification.

 # Repo Structure
 The Flora-NET method has the following structure:
-- `.py files`: `.py` scripts with training, inference and image processing functions
+- `.py files`: `.py` scripts with training, inference, and image processing functions
-- `datafiles/`: input data (images are not included due to size constraints) from each class of Urban Street and Medicinal Blossom datasets
+- `Exemplary Datafiles/`: input data (images are not included due to size constraints) from each class of Urban Street and Medicinal Blossom datasets
 - `Dataset Link/`: Contains the URLs for the public datasets and can be downloaded  [Urban Street](https://www.sciencedirect.com/science/article/pii/S0168169923002405) and [Medicinal Blossom](https://www.sciencedirect.com/science/article/pii/S0168169923002405)
 - `pretraining/`: weights and configurations of models pre-trained on external datasets